1-800-275-4279

 Property Owner Duties and Responsibilities

-Property owners must ensure that their premises are maintained in a safe condition, or face potential liability for any resulting injuries.
-Generally, reasonable care is required to ensure that the premises are reasonably safe and that any hazards or dangers are identified and corrected.
-This includes removing unsafe conditions, providing warning signs or barriers, and maintaining the premises in a reasonably safe condition.
+Property owners must ensure that their premises are maintained safely or face potential liability for any resulting injuries.
+Generally, reasonable care is required to ensure that the premises are safe and that any hazards or dangers are identified and corrected.
+This includes removing unsafe conditions, providing warning signs or barriers, and keeping the premises safe.

 Role of Minneapolis Premises Liability Law in Personal Injury Cases